Razer Blade 15 (2022) review

 Lenovo Legion 7 (Gen 6)

-So the Lenovo Legion 7 (Gen 6) might not have all of that sleek stealth bomber aesthetic the Razer Blade 15, but the performance more than makes up for it while being significantly cheaper as well.
+So the Lenovo Legion 7 (Gen 6) might not have all that sleek stealth-bomber aesthetic of the Razer Blade 15, but the performance more than makes up for it, while being significantly cheaper as well.

 Read the full Lenovo Legion 7 (Gen 6) review